 As Chair of Habesha Networks will provide leadership to the Board of Directors and the organization as a whole.
 The chair sets policy and encourages Board’s role in strategic planning.
 Helps guide and mediate Board actions with respect to organizational priorities and governance concerns.
 The chair is expected to appoint the board members, chairpersons of committees, and anyone in consultation with the organization.
 The chair also monitors financial planning and financial reports.
 Evaluates annually the performance of the organization in achieving its mission.
 Evaluate the performance the effectiveness of the Board member and programs.
 The chair will perform duties as spokesperson of Habesha Networks and In addition to performing other responsibilities assigned by the Board.

-Melate is an experienced relationship management, communication and international development professional.
-She has over 13 years in private and public sector experience consisting of strategic planning, community relations, project management, stakeholder engagement and development.
+Melate is an experienced relationship management, communication, and international development professional.
+She has over 13 years of private and public sector experience consisting of strategic planning, community relations, project management, stakeholder engagement, and development.

 Melate later founded Habesha Networks in 2016.
 A platform and nonprofit created to connect community members and supporting community development.
 Her work is providing local and abroad impacts to Habesha communities.
 Melate currently works for United Way of Greater Los Angeles partnering with donors by connecting and engaging them in poverty issues.

 She spends her time mentoring, advocating for the community, and finding resources.
 Melate’s life purpose is creating connections, providing access, and helping others.